Ismail-Opatola/deskpass-test/proxy-server-demo/README.md

 ## Setup Application Monitoring with Prom-client, Prommetheus and Grafana

-Install Node.js Prometheus client and collect default metrics
+**Prom-client** is a Prometheus client library for Node.js, used to collect application metrics.
+It provides the building blocks to export metrics to Prometheus via the pull and push methods and supports all Prometheus metric types such as histogram, summaries, gauges and counters.

+Install prom-client

+    cd proxy-server/
     npm install prom-client

 ### Expose and customize server metrics

-Import dependency
+open prom-client/index.js and import prom-client

     ...
     const client = require("prom-client");

-    // Creates a Registry which registers the metrics const register = new client.Registry();
+Creates a Registry which registers the metrics we intend to collect

+    const register = new client.Registry();

-    // Adds a default label which is added to all metrics register.setDefaultLabels({
+Adds a default label which is added to all metrics.
+This is a unique identifier-prefix added to the label.

+    register.setDefaultLabels({
       app: "node-proxy-server",
     });

-    // Enables the collection of default metrics
+(optional) Enable the collection of default metrics

-    // client.collectDefaultMetrics({ register });
+    client.collectDefaultMetrics({ register });

+#### Setup custom metrics

+We will measure 3 things

+- HTTP request duration per microseconds.
+- Total HTTP request count.
+- Total HTTP request duration.

+The metrics captured depends on what is critical to the business/application model.

+    ...
     /**
      * httpRequestDurationMicroseconds
      * ---